owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 ===================================

 For production environments, we recommend the installation from the tar archive.
-This applies in particular to scenarios, where webserver, storage and database are on separate machines.
+This applies in particular to scenarios, where the Web server, storage and database are on separate machines.
-In this constellation, all dependencies and requirements are managed by the package management of your OS, while the ownCloud code itself is maintained in a sequence of simple steps as documented in our instructions for the `Manual Installation on Linux <https://doc.owncloud.com/server/9.0/admin_manual/installation/source_installation.html>`_ and the `Manual ownCloud Upgrade <https://doc.owncloud.com/server/9.0/admin_manual/maintenance/manual_upgrade.html>`_.
+In this constellation, all dependencies and requirements are managed by the package management of your operating system, while the ownCloud code itself is maintained in a sequence of simple steps as documented in our instructions for the `Manual Installation on Linux <https://doc.owncloud.com/server/9.0/admin_manual/installation/source_installation.html>`_ and the `Manual ownCloud Upgrade <https://doc.owncloud.com/server/9.0/admin_manual/maintenance/manual_upgrade.html>`_.

 The package installation is for single-server setups only.